Westland affair: November 1985

 Cuckney proposed that a new minority shareholder of 29.9% be introduced to Westland.
 No British firm was willing, but Sikorsky was interested.
 Cuckney proposed that Westland merge with United Technologies Corporation, of which the US company Sikorsky was a subsidiary.
 Heseltine came out against this plan after realising that Westland would probably become responsible for assembling the Sikorsky UH-60 Black Hawk, which the Ministry of Defence would then be under great pressure to buy.
 He preferred Westland to go into receivership so that British companies GEC and British Aerospace could buy the viable parts of the business.

-In mid-October Heseltine suggested a European consortium which would include French Aerospatiale, German MBB and Italian Agusta (Sikorsky was now negotiating a strategic linkup with Italian Fiat).
+In mid-October Heseltine suggested a European consortium which would include French Aérospatiale, German MBB and Italian Agusta (Sikorsky was now negotiating a strategic linkup with Italian Fiat).
 Leon Brittan, who had replaced Tebbit as Trade and Industry Secretary in September 1985, at first urged Thatcher to consider a European option (Heseltine later claimed Brittan preferred this option, although Brittan denied this).
 The Government was officially neutral (i.e. arguing that it was a matter for Westland directors and shareholders) but by November Heseltine was lobbying hard for the European option.

 In late November Peter Levene, Chief of Procurement at the Ministry of Defence, had a meeting at the Ministry with his French, West German and Italian counterparts (the National Armaments Directors or NADs) and the representatives of the consortium, and agreed to "buy European" for certain classes of helicopters.
 If Westland went ahead with Sikorsky its helicopters, under this new agreement, would be unable to be bought by the four governments.
 The meeting was later praised by the House of Commons Defence Select Committee.
 Thatcher, who only learned of the meeting through Cuckney, was displeased, as were Brittan and the Treasury, who thought the US option might be cheaper, although Thatcher and Leon Brittan kept to their official pretence of neutrality.